The Natural Arches of Southern Arizona

 This is located on the eastern side of the Chiricahua Mountains, near Portal, in the canyon of the South Fork of Cave Creek.
 To view the arch, drive west from Portal on the paved road for 3.2 miles and turn left onto the dirt road into South Fork.
-After 0.4 miles stop and look up in the cliffs to the left for the arch.
+After 0.4 miles stop and look up in the cliffs to the left for the arch, which can be seen from the road.
 To access the opening requires a very steep and difficult bushwhack and scramble.
 The span is 25 feet and the height is estimated at 75 feet.
 There are numerous other openings in the rugged crags of the eastern Chiricahua's, but this is probably the largest.

 NABSQNO 12S-672836-3528470 (see previous map)

 Immediately adjacent to The Portal at its base is another opening which measures a span of 15 feet and a height of 15 feet.
 This opening is not visible until you reach The Portal.
 The two form a double arch.

 This is a small but attractive free-standing arch located on private property in East Whitetail Canyon in the eastern Chiricahuas near Paradise.

 A long, steep, strenuous hike is required to reach this landmark in the Catalina Mountains.
 A trail from the Ventana Canyon trailhead goes to the arch, requiring a round trip distance of 13 miles and an elevation gain of 4500 feet.
 The span of the opening is 32 feet.

 Eroded in volcanic rock, this arch is located in a rock outcrop called Nachi Kulik, which is shown on the topographic map for Caponera Peak.
 It has a span of 22 feet and is located in the Tohono O'odham Nation about three miles east of San Miguel.
 Visitation is not recommended without permission.